Pastoral Care Action Team (PCAT)

-Support Group for those with Elderly Parents Meet once a month to address the challenges of caring for elderly parents.
+Support Group for those with Elderly Parents Meets once a month to address the challenges of caring for elderly parents.

 Toward Stable Ground (TSG) A support group for those experiencing challenges associated with shifting work and personal lives, including impacts on employment and finances.
 Contact TSG@follen.org.

-Remembrance Dinners Meets as needed during the church year to provide an opportunity for members and friends in the congregation to remember a loved one and to share food and conversation with others
+Remembrance Gatherings Meets as needed during the church year to provide a ritual for members and friends in the congregation to remember a loved one and to share conversation with others.

 Resources for the Coronavirus